fractaledmind/enlitenment/README.md

 4. properly configured [Litestream](https://github.com/fractaledmind/litestream-ruby) for backups

 The `enlitenment` script provides all 4 pieces, each carefully tuned to be production-ready.

+> [!IMPORTANT]
+> Testing the template script while it is private requires you copying the url from the web interface, which includes a `token` query param.
+Using the URL without that `token` query param results in a 404.

 ## Usage